Why Author Brady Dale Is 'Drowning' in Sam Bankman-Fried

 I am drowning in Sam.
 He's everywhere, and unlike any other CEO after a comparably colossal unwinding, he's not coming at me indirectly, via journalists searching out his history.

 No, this deluge is him.
 He won't stop.
-It's as if he can't stop, I want to get to get the story of FTX down, but how can anyone discern it through all the noise that is him: that Sam Bankman-Fried?
+It's as if he can't stop.
+I want to get the story of FTX down, but how can anyone discern it through all the noise that is him: that is Sam Bankman-Fried?
 That is SBF: That nasally, excessively informed voice that just won't stop offering his version of events in his extra-qualified statistically tinted mysticism.

 These words are coming to you from somewhere around the halfway point of writing this book.
 It's December 1, 2022.
-Tonight, as my workday at Axios, the internet-native news site, was ending, I was trying to make some time do a little bit of research in companies that one of his companies, Alameda Research, has backed, but then I got a message on our Slack that SBF, the boy wonder who lost several billion dollars in crypto wealth, was doing a Twitter Spaces.
+Tonight, as my workday at Axios, the internet-native news site, was ending, I was trying to make some time do a little bit of research on companies that one of his companies, Alameda Research, has backed, but then I got a message on our Slack that SBF, the boy wonder who lost several billion dollars in crypto wealth, was doing a Twitter Spaces.
 For those blessedly adrift from the gravity of Twitter, Spaces are where a few people can go online and talk with each other, no video, just voice, while dozens or hundreds or thousands of others just listen, interacting only with a few emoji.
 Spaces has become a big way for big accounts to broadcast.
 And SBF, since late November and here in early December 2022, was all about broadcasting.

 That was after SBF had made a morning show appearance with George Stephanopoulous, which I haven't then watched yet.
 And after a New York Times internet broadcast with Andrew Ross Sorkin, which I also haven't watched yet.
 I am the only person I know in the media who hasn't watched.
 I am too busy writing this book to watch a thing I knew would be that will there when I am ready.
 I plan to watch it later.
 But now he is talking again, to some random faux-investigators on Twitter in a wannabe Barbara Walters grilling I just have the misfortune of hearing.